mishelashala/zettelkasten/sources/Red Famine. Stalin's War on Ukraine.md

 ——.
 The Romanovs.
 London: Weidenfeld and Nicolson, 2016.

-Motyl, Alexander.
-The Turn to the Right: The Ideological Origins and Development of Ukrainian
+- Motyl, Alexander. [[The Turn to the Right.
+The Ideological Origins and Development of Ukrainian Nationalism, 1919–1929]].

-Nationalism, 1919–1929.
 New York: Columbia University Press, 1980.

-Naimark, Norman M. Stalin’s Genocides.
+- Naimark, Norman M. [[Stalin’s Genocides]].
 Princeton, NJ: Princeton University Press, 2010.
-Noll, Vil’iam.
-Transformatsiia hromadians’koho suspil’stva: Usna istoriia ukraïns’koï selians’koï

-kul’tury, 1920–30 rokiv.
+- Noll, Vil’iam.
+Transformatsiia hromadians’koho suspil’stva: Usna istoriia ukraïns’koï selians’koï kul’tury, 1920–30 rokiv.
 Kyiv: Rodovid, 1999.

-Osokina, Elena Aleksandrovna.
+- Osokina, Elena Aleksandrovna.
 Zoloto dlia industrializatsii: Torgsin.
 Moscow: ROSSPEN, 2009.

 ——.
-Our Daily Bread: Socialist Distribution and the Art of Survival in Stalin’s Russia, 1927–1941,
+Our Daily Bread: Socialist Distribution and the Art of Survival in Stalin’s Russia, 1927–1941, trans.

-trans.
 Kate Transchel and Greta Bucher.
 London and New York: Routledge, 2005.

-Palij, Michael.
-The Anarchism of Nestor Makhno, 1918–1921: An Aspect of the Ukrainian Revolution.
+- Palij, Michael. [[The Anarchism of Nestor Makhno, 1918–1921.
+An Aspect of the Ukrainian Revolution]].
+Seattle, WA: University of Washington Press, 1976.